PanelAlpha Documentation

 }

-The above code will create a "Support" button that redirects users to your support page, and the CSS will style it to fit your theme.
-Adjust the styles as needed to match your brand.
+This code creates a "Support" button that redirects users to your support page, styled to match your theme.

 # Admin Area

-3. Default Date Format - Select a default date format that will be used to display dates in the admin area of your PanelAlpha.
+3. Default Date Format - Choose the default date format that will be used to display dates throughout the admin area.

 # Security

-In this section, you can configure important security settings to enhance the protection of your PanelAlpha application and ensure user accounts remain secure.
+This section allows you to configure important security settings to enhance the protection of your PanelAlpha application and ensure user accounts remain secure.

-1. User Force Reset Password - Check this option to require a password reset for newly created users.
-When enabled, users will need to set a new password upon their first login, ensuring they have a unique and secure password.
+1. User Force Reset Password - Enable this option to require a password reset for newly created users.
+When enabled, users must set a new password upon their first login, ensuring they have a unique and secure password.

-2. Force Clients to Enable 2FA - Check this option to require two-factor authentication (2FA) for newly created users.
-This adds an additional layer of security by requiring users to provide a second form of verification beyond just their password.
+2. Force Clients to Enable 2FA - Enable this option to require two-factor authentication (2FA) for newly created users.
+This adds an additional layer of security by requiring users to provide a second form of verification beyond their password.

-• None (no delay - forces 2FA setup immediately upon first login)
+• None - Forces 2FA setup immediately upon first login (no delay)

 • 24 hours